However, you can’t get rid of those last couple of boxes.

-There are more advantages from composting beyond just getting yourself some black gold, let’s go over what they are BEFORE we get into some of the disadvantages associated with composting…
+There are more advantages to composting beyond just getting yourself some black gold.
+Let’s review what they are BEFORE we get into some of the disadvantages of composting…

 - Reduces landfill – One of the main reasons why composting is a good idea is because yard and food scraps make up 25-50% of what we as humans throw away.
 So instead, it’s much better for us to use this waste as great compost which can be used as fuel in our own gardens, rather than allowing it to pile up in a landfill somewhere.

 - Creates nutrient-rich soil – As gardeners, we love the fact that composting creates nutrient-rich soil our plants and flowers are going to absolutely love.

 - Reduces greenhouse emissions – One of the biggest contributors to greenhouse gases, due to the methane in the materials, is from our landfills; so if we were to use these materials in our compost heaps instead, we could drastically bring these emissions down.